AigeStudio/MultiThreadDownloader/README.md

 ```Java
 DLManager.getInstance(context).dlCancel(url);
 ```
-Similarly, use dlCancelmethod and transfer url to cancel a download task.
+Similarly, use dlCancel method and transfer url to cancel a download task.
 The difference between dlStop and dlCancel is whether the data in database would be deleted or not, for example, the state of download like local file and data in database will be save when you use dlStop stop a download task, if you use dlCancel cancel a download task, anything related to download task would be deleted. note:**The unique identification of a download task is url**.

 More for usage please see Demo.